Incfile is honored to be named to this year's Entrepreneur magazine's list of the 360

 You will need to register for certain taxes when you form your corporation.
 These include:

-You can find full details on the New York Department of Taxation and Finance website.
+You can find details on the New York State Department of Taxation and Finance and IRS websites.

-You must file a report every two years with the New York Department of State.
-If you do not file your report every two years, you will be charged a late fee and your corporation may be dissolved.
-Here at Incfile, we can file your biennial report on your behalf.
+You must file a biennial report with the New York Department of State for your New York corporation.
+If you do not file your report regularly, you will be charged a late fee and your NY corporation may be dissolved.

-You may need a Certificate of Good Standing for certain business-related services like opening a bank account.
-You can order one from us and we will also send you courtesy emails when your compliance due date nears.
+You may need a Certificate of Good Standing for your New York corporation to carry out some business-related services like opening a bank account.

 Incfile provides a cost-effective service to help you create your New York corporation.
 We guide you through the process and handle most of the administrative steps, such as filing the necessary forms on your behalf.